MaastrichtU-IDS/dsri-documentation/website/docs/deploy-neurodocker.md

 - **FSL** 6.0.7 - Full suite including FSLeyes for visualization
 - **ANTs** 2.6.4 - Advanced normalization tools
 - **JupyterLab** - Pre-installed and accessible via a desktop icon

+### Firefox in VNC Desktop with the fMRI tools
+Firefox inside the Ubuntu VNC environment is configured with sandboxing disabled for compatibility with DSRI's security model.
+You may see a security warning in the browser, this can be safely ignored as your pod is already isolated at the Kubernetes level.

 ## Standalone Workspaces
 For workflows that don't require a full desktop, we provide lightweight JupyterLab environments: